rsend/XPerienceOS-11.1.2-obake/README.md

 According to some analysis, this hardware is technically only blocked at Android 15 (!!!) because 64-bits becomes mandatory at that point.
 So my goal is to see how far I can take it, and this port is a stepping stone to later versions.

-So, what works?
+What is it and works?

 - XperienceOS 11.2.1 based on Android 7
 - SELinux enforcing
-- Rootable with TWRP 3.1.1 recovery, see instructions below
+- Recovery using TWRP 3.1.1
 - Play Services SHOULD work, according to Google the hard minimum IS Android 7
 - F-Droid / Aurora Store work great as well
+- SuperSU using Chainfire's SuperSU 2.8.2-SR5 ZIP; included here

 - Charging LED fixed
 - Sound routing (Earpiece / Speaker / Headphones)